cadesalaberry/minerva/README.md

 ### Advanced

-If you prefer not using Pypi, or want to get the latest cutting-edge version, you can pull directly from github:
+If you prefer not to use Pypi, or want to get the latest cutting-edge version, you can pull directly from github:

 	pip install git+https://github.com/cadesalaberry/minervashadow